Relating nets and factorization algebras of observables: free field theories: Comparing the definitions

+This cohomology is concentrated in degree zero, which we verify as we prove the comparison results.
+(For gauge theories the cohomology is not necessarily concentrated in degree zero.)

 We then want to compare the functors $H^0(\Pcal/\Acal)|_{\Caus(\Mcal)}$ to the corresponding FR functors.
 The targets of these functors, however, are different.
 For instance, $\Pcal$ takes values in 1-shifted Poisson algebras and hence so does $H^0 \Pcal$ (although the bracket must then be trivial for degree reason).
-By contrast, $\Pfrak$ takes values in Poisson $*$-algebras.
-Hence we apply forgetful functors to lad in the same target category.
+By contrast, $\Pfrak_\pol$ takes values in Poisson $*$-algebras.
+(The subscript $\pol$ indicates that we will use polynomial algebras for the comparison.
+See Remark~\ref{reg vs pol} for a discussion of natural variant constructions, notably with regular functions.)
+Hence we apply forgetful functors to land in the same target category.
 We now state our comparison result for the classical level.

 \begin{thm}[Comparison of classical models] There is a natural transformation